huggingface/blog/unity-asr.md

 ## Introduction

 This tutorial guides you through the process of implementing state-of-the-art Speech Recognition in your Unity game using the Hugging Face Unity API.
-This feature can be used for giving commands, improving accessibility, or any other functionality where converting spoken words to text may be useful.
+This feature can be used for giving commands, speaking to an NPC, improving accessibility, or any other functionality where converting spoken words to text may be useful.

+To try Speech Recognition in Unity for yourself, check out the [live demo in itch.io](https://individualkex.itch.io/speech-recognition-demo).

 ### Prerequisites